 I’ve asked about that at various “Christian Doctrine” web pages on the Net.
 Those webmasters who bothered to answer me were proud to dismiss the words of Jesus.
 They treated me as if I were mad (or an imp from Hell) to question them about it.

 They got all huffy, authoritarian and dismissive when I dared suggest that their precious doctrine had two thousand years of bloody failure to account for and required repentance, reinterpretation and radical transformation based on prayer more obedient to Christ.
 Perfect obedience did not seem to be required of them, nor acceptance of His words without compromise.
-They considered themselves authorized to play word games with the Word of God, based on two thousand years of defying His Son's direct instruction.
+They considered themselves authorized to play word games with the Word of God, based on two thousand years of defying the Son's direct instruction.

 Two alternatives remain for true Christians: either Jesus’ teachings are perfect and our interpretation of them is faulty, or current doctrine is perfect and Jesus’ teachings are faulty.
 Otherwise, true Christianity would have become common practice on Earth by now.
 I was told Jesus’ teachings have no need to become universal.
-Better there be lots of lost souls out there, damned to eternal hellfire.
+Better there be many lost souls out there, damned to eternal hellfire.
 I reject their fancy-dress lies and two thousand years of failed doctrine.

 It appears we may serve Mammon or God in this lifetime, but not both at once.

-John Ralston Saul, in Voltaire’s Bastards: The Dictatorship of Reason in the West, Vintage Press, A Division of Random House, 1991, pp. 542-543, states that the inclusion of the Book of Revelation in the Bible (highly controversial at the time) allowed organized religion and its government masters to supplant the Words of Christ as spoken during the Sermon of the Mount, with any extremist assertion of “us versus them” bigotry and mayhem they found strategically valuable.
-The clergy alone were allowed to read biblical text, while the lay people were limited to Sunday sermons, iconic, mosaic and stained glass window representations, medieval equivalents of movies today.
+John Ralston Saul, in Voltaire’s Bastards: The Dictatorship of Reason in the West, Vintage Press, A Division of Random House, 1991, pp. 542-543, states that the inclusion of the Book of Revelation in the Bible (highly controversial at the time) allowed organized religion and its government masters to supplant the Words of Christ as spoken during the Sermon of the Mount, with any extremist assertion of “us versus them” bigotry and mayhem they found strategically useful.
+The clergy alone were allowed to read biblical text, while the lay people were limited to Sunday sermons, iconic, mosaic and stained glass window representations, medieval equivalents of the cinema today.

 They doled out one scrawny lifetime to each of us, during which we were supposed to fulfill the mission impossible of personal salvation under the lash of their incompetence, pending their shameless plagiarism of ancient Egypt’s Day of Judgment.
 To promote mere weapon tyranny, they distorted Christ’s words in a manner as meaningless as it was redundant.